Elizaongwz/DSA4264/technical-report.md

 <img width="900" alt="Screenshot 2024-10-31 at 5 56 52 PM" src="https://github.com/user-attachments/assets/b5640711-e45b-45d6-bd99-3df56fa322ea">

-The result is ranked list where bus services with a higher overlap with other routes have inflated scores while services parllel to more MRT Lines are penalised, indicating higher priority for potential modification.
+The result is ranked list where bus services with a higher overlap with other routes have inflated scores while services parallel to more MRT Lines are penalised, indicating higher priority for potential modification.
 This method allows us to focus on routes that are parallel to the MRT without significantly impacting commuter satisfaction.